Vic Halligan

 Victor H. Halligan (November 22, 1892 - March 10, 1973) was an American football player.
 He played for the University of Nebraska from 1912 to 1914 and was the first All-American football player to be selected from the Nebraska Cornhuskers football team.

 Biography

-Early years
+Early life

 Halligan was born in Omaha, Nebraska, the son of John J. Halligan and Carrie (Swenson) Halligan.
 He graduated from North Platte High School before enrolling at the University of Nebraska.